LanaCreegan/The-Cookie-Dough-Company-PP5/README.md

  - As a site user, I want to view a list of products so that I can purchase one
  - As a site user, I want to search through available products so that I can find a product by name or description
  - As a site user, I want to sort the available products so that I can Identify the best price and best rated
+ - As a site user, I want to leave reviews on products so that I can let the business owner know my thoughts of the product

 #### Epic: Purchasing and Checkout